Member Organizations

 Audit Oversight Arrangements

 Established under the Securities and Exchange Act B.E.
 2535 of 1992 as an independent public agency, the Securities and Exchange Commission (SEC) has direct responsibility for supervision of the auditors of securities issuers and entities under SEC supervision (listed companies, brokers, dealers, asset management companies and collective investment schemes), and carries out the regulation and monitoring of auditors and their work.
-The SEC supervises and monitors audit firms’ quality control systems and ensures that accounting and auditing standards are applied.
-In addition, the Central Bank of Thailand requires that auditors of all banks and financial institutions must be those approved by the SEC as auditors in the capital market.
+The SEC supervises and monitors audit firms’ quality control / management systems and ensures that accounting and auditing standards are applied.
+In addition, the Central Bank of Thailand requires that auditors of all banks, financial institutions, and insurance companies must be those approved by the SEC as auditors in the capital market.
+The SEC is a member of the International Forum of Independent Audit Regulators.

 -